Quick Links

 Device Data Collector Implementation

-The Device Data Collector gathers information from a customer’s device by running client-side scripts and then sends that data to Kount.
+The Device Data Collector gathers information from a customer’s device by running client-side scripts and then sending that data to Equifax.
 This passive analysis conceals the Kount 360 interaction with the customer and does not affect the customer’s experience.
-This data is one of the foundations of Kount 360 fraud protection.

 The flow for device data collection follows this pattern: